We need to be prepared for what Trussonomics will mean | Sean O’Grady

 Usually what would happen when a prime minister has some madcap scheme such as the Truss Plan (admittedly an over-dignified description for guesswork and a set of blind hopes), is that the Treasury, the Bank of England, the International Monetary Fund (IMF), the think tanks, the City banks and the economic “blob” would criticise, moderate, defang and generally get it into shape.
 So would backbench committees and cabinet colleagues – especially if political damage was threatened.
 But in Trussland this is much less likely to happen, for three reasons.

-Thus, Truss has reportedly has drawn back from returning to the Dominic Cummings of turning the Treasury into a department of Number 10.
+Thus, Truss has reportedly drawn back from the Dominic Cummings idea of turning the Treasury into a department of No 10.
 She’s also shelved for the time being the idea of splitting it into an economic growth department, under her control, and another, narrowly focused, penny-pinching public finance department.
-This would be roughly what they do in Germany, and the idea has been kicking around Whitehall since the 1960s, when the Wilson government tried and failed to tame the Treasury put growth first through the short-lived Department for Economic Affairs.
+This would be roughly what they do in Germany, and the idea has been kicking around Whitehall since the 1960s, when the Wilson government tried and failed to tame the Treasury through the short-lived Department for Economic Affairs.
 Michael Heseltine tried the same in the 1990s, and similarly lost the battle.

 You have to wonder whether Kwarteng’s obvious admiration for Thatcher and Howe has led him to the assumption that Truss and he are their contemporary equivalents.
-If so, then he has drawn precisely the wrong lesson from the traumas of 1979 to 1981.
+If so, then he has drawn precisely the wrong lesson from the traumas of 1979-1981.
 There were big cuts to income tax, true, but balanced by a near doubling in VAT, and interest rates were pushed as high as 17 per cent to squeeze inflation out of the system; the resulting slump was greeted with equanimity.
-“There Is No Alternative” was the mantra.
+“There is no alternative” was the mantra.

 Register for free to continue reading